syncfusion-content/javascript-docs/js/Grid/ejPager.md

 {% endhighlight %}

-N> `enableExternalMessage` default value as false.
-So We must enable `enableExternalMessage` set as true when enable externalMessage.
+N> `enableExternalMessage` default value as false. so We must enable `enableExternalMessage` set as true when enable externalMessage.